Backward Simulation of Multivariate Mixed Poisson Processes: Backward Simulation and Extreme Joint Distributions

 \section{Backward Simulation and Extreme Joint Distributions}

 We showed in Section \ref{sec:BS} that the conditional uniformity property holds for the class of Mixed Poisson processes and that the process resulting from Backward Simulation with the number of events at terminal simulation time $T$ generated by a MPD is indeed a MPP.
 Backward Simulation for the class of Mixed Poisson processes relies on the knowledge of the joint MPD at terminal time $T$, but how do we construct a multivariate MPD with some desired dependency structure in the first place?
-In this section, we briefly review the work in \cite{akm} and \cite{Kre} that addresses the general problem of constructing multivariate joint distributions from given marginal distributions such that the linear correlation coefficient between the marginals are equal to some desired correlations.
+In this section, we briefly review the work in \cite{akm} and \cite{Kre} in order for this paper to be self-contained.
+Moreover, some details are explained more clearly here than in \cite{akm} and \cite{Kre}.
+We address the general problem of constructing multivariate joint distributions from given marginal distributions such that the linear correlation coefficient between the marginals are equal to some desired correlations.
 We also discuss how to sample from such multivariate joint distributions.